slackapi/python-slack-sdk/docs/content/legacy/auth.md

 **The OAuth initiation link**

-To begin the OAuth flow that will install your app on a workspace, you\'ll need to provide the user with a link to Slack\'s OAuth page.
+To begin the OAuth flow that will install your app on a workspace, you'll need to provide the user with a link to the Slack OAuth page.
 This can be a simple link to `https://slack.com/oauth/v2/authorize` with `scope` and `client_id` query parameters, or you can use our pre-built [Add to Slack button](https://api.slack.com/docs/slack-button) to do all the work for you.

-This link directs the user to Slack\'s OAuth acceptance page, where the user will review and accept or refuse the permissions your app is requesting as defined by the scope(s).
+This link directs the user to the Slack OAuth acceptance page, where the user will review and accept or refuse the permissions your app is requesting as defined by the scope(s).